Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Imprimitive reflection groups

-for some root $\zeta$ with order dividing $m$.
-The choice of putting $\zeta$ in the third row is arbitrary and $\zeta$ could have been placed in any diagonal entry. \end{remark} \begin{lemma} For any nice 4-tuple in $G(m, p, 3)$, $p\neq 1$ it must be that either $\lambda$ or $\lambda \zeta$ in the notation of Remark \ref{trans 4 fac of e} has the same order as $\zeta_m^{\delta(X)}$, where $X$ is any generating reflection set given by the nice 4-tuple. \end{lemma} \begin{proof} By Lemma \ref{eqn 5 thm}, given any nice 4-tuple in $G(m, p, 3)$ satisfying equation \ref{4-tup imprim 3}, we can rearrange all the Type 1 reflections to be one of the factorizations given in Remark \ref{trans 4 fac of e} up to simultaneous conjugation.
-As any reflection set $X$ generating $G(m, p, 3)$ $p \neq 1$ will only need at least three Type 1 reflections, we see that for each of the four factorizations above, there are multiple ways to choose $X$ so that the associated graph only contains one cycle.
+\begin{proof} By Lemma~\ref{eqn 5 thm}, given any nice 4-tuple in $G(m, p, 3)$ satisfying Equation \eqref{4-tup imprim 3}, we can rearrange all the type~\ref{type1} reflections to be one of the factorizations given in Remark~\ref{trans 4 fac of e} up to simultaneous conjugation.
+As any reflection set $X$ generating $G(m, p, 3)$, $p \neq 1$, will only need at least three type~\ref{type1} reflections, we see that for each of the four factorizations above, there are multiple ways to choose $X$ so that the associated graph only contains one cycle.
 For example, the first factorization gives us the possibilities: $X = \{s(1, 2; b_1), s(1, 2; b_2), s(2, 3; b_i)\}$ for $i = 3, 4$ and $X = \{s(1, 2; b_i), s(2, 3; b_3), s(2, 3; b_4)\}$ for $i = 1, 2$.
 So we know $\delta(X)$ must be of the form

-By the equations each factorization must satisfy, we know $\zeta_m^{b_1 -b_2} = \lambda$ and $\zeta_m^{-b_3 +b_4} = \lambda \zeta$ so one of these must have the same order as $\zeta_m^{\delta(X)}$.
+By the equations each factorization must satisfy, we know $\zeta_m^{b_1 -b_2} = \lambda$ and $\zeta_m^{-b_3 +b_4} = \lambda \zeta$, so one of these must have the same order as $\zeta_m^{\delta(X)}$.
 The argument is similar for the third factorization since the formula for $\delta(X)$ only differs in the indices.
 The possible $\delta(X)$ values from the second and fourth factorizations only differ in the indices, so we only justify the result for the second factorization.
 In this case the options for $\delta(X)$ are

-Up to taking absolute value, the first two options must equal $\lambda$ and the third must be $\lambda \zeta$ so one of these has the same order as $\zeta_m^{\delta(X)}$. \end{proof}
+Up to taking absolute value, the first two options must equal $\lambda$, and the third must be $\lambda \zeta$, so one of these has the same order as $\zeta_m^{\delta(X)}$. \end{proof}